 but planned reduction of numbers has taken place over the last several

-years and there is now a maximum of 25 shooting members.
+years and there are now just 26 shooting members.

 There is a Clay Pigeon section but sporting clay shoots are held only quite rarely now.